jitli98/sleek/about.md

 permalink: /about/
 ---

 Hi!
-My name is Jit Gan and I'm currently a junior studying Computer Science at the University of Washington.
-I have experience using JavaScript frameworks like Express and NodeJS and have also worked with both SQL and NoSQL Databases.
+My name is Gerry Gan and I'm currently a junior studying Computer Science at the University of Massachusetts Amherst.
+I'm proficient at programming with Java and also have experience using JavaScript frameworks like Express through the [personal projects](https://jitli98.github.io/categories/#Projects) I've worked on.
+I have also worked with both SQL and NoSQL Databases.
-As of now, I'm working on learning the REACT framework.